-In Table \ref{tab:average-results}, we see our method outperforming \textit{all} synthesis-based methods on average across the 13 TDC Oracles for all considered metrics -- average score, SA score, and AUC.
-Surprisingly, our method stays competitive with the SOTA string and graph methods in terms of Average Score (ranking 4th) but being considerably more sample-efficient at finding the top molecules (ranking 1st for Top 1/10 AUC).
+In Table \ref{tab:average-results}, we see our method outperforming \textit{all} synthesis-based methods on average across the 13 TDC oracles for all considered metrics -- average score, AUC, and SA score.
+Surprisingly, our method stays competitive with the state-of-the-art string and graph methods in terms of average score (ranking 4th) but being considerably more sample-efficient at finding the top molecules (ranking 1st for top-1/10 AUC).
 We see evidence that a synthesizability-constrained design space does not sacrifice end performance when reaping benefits of enhanced synthetic accessibility and sample efficiency.

 The AutoDock Vina scores reflect our method's strength in real-world ligand design tasks.
-Our best binders against $M^{\text{pro}}$ in Table \ref{tab:docking} are significantly better than nearly all known inhibitors from virtual screening or literature \cite{ghahremanpour2020, zhang2021} (\cite{zhang2021} reports a best score of -8.5).
-Our best binders against DRD3 also rank us 3rd on the \hyperlink{https://tdcommons.ai/benchmark/docking_group/drd3/}{TDC Leaderboard} (as of Aug.
-2024).
-We present additional analysis of the best binders for our two Docking targets in App \ref{app:docking-study}.
+Our best binders against M\textsuperscript{pro} in Table \ref{tab:docking} are significantly better than nearly all known inhibitors from virtual screening or literature \citep{ghahremanpour2020, zhang2021}.
+For example, \citet{zhang2021} report a best score of $-8.5$.
+Our best binders against DRD3 also rank us 3rd on the \href{https://tdcommons.ai/benchmark/docking_group/drd3/}{TDC Leaderboard} (as of Aug.~2024).
+We present additional analysis of the best binders for our two docking targets in App. \ref{app:docking-study}.